harshitagar03/Lok-Sabha-2024-elections-Analysis/README.md

 - **Data Handling**: Python, pandas library
 - **Visualization**: matplotlib, seaborn

+## Files Included
+- **Data Files**: Here are CSV files of raw data of States and some mergered file (named as _co).
+Also it has a CSV file "All_States" which has merged data from all States.
+- **Analysis Scripts**: It has a Jupyter Notebook named as 'Lok Sabha 2024 election Analysis'.

 ## Key Insights
 The analysis provides 10 key insights derived from the data, including trends, statistical summaries, and visual representations using the mentioned tools and libraries.